lovesexwiki/lovesexwiki.github.io/docs/Come_As_You_Are_Emily_Nagoski/Chapter_9_Love_What_Is_True.md

 - **Moral messages**: You are evil.

 > If you want or like sex, you’re a slut.
 Your virginity is your most valuable asset.
 If you’ve had too many partners (“too many” = more than your male partner has had), you should be ashamed.
 There is only one right way to behave and one right way to feel about sex---not to feel anything about it at all but to accommodate the man to whom your body belongs. [...]
 If you are sexually desirable, you are, by definition, unlovable, and a slut.

 - **Media messages**: You are inadequate.

-> Spanking, food play, ménages à trois... you’ve done all these things, right?
+> Spanking, food play, treesomes... you’ve done all these things, right?
 Well, you’ve at least had clitoral orgasms, vaginal orgasms, uterine orgasms, energy orgasms, extended orgasms, and multiple orgasms?
 And you’ve mastered at least thirty-five different positions for intercourse?
 If you don’t try all these things, you’re frigid.
 If you’ve had too few partners, don’t watch porn, and don’t have a collection of vibrators in your bedside table, you’re a prude.
 Also: You’re too fat and too thin; your breasts are too big and too small.
 Your body is wrong.
 If you’re not trying to change it, you’re lazy.
 If you’re satisfied with yourself as you are, you’re settling.
 And if you dare to actively like yourself, you’re a conceited bitch.
 In short, you are doing it wrong.
 Do it differently.
 No, that’s wrong, too, try something else.
 Forever.

 - **Medical messages**: You are deceased.